flyingcircusio/doc/src/guide/deployment/lamp.md

 You will of course need a real username and password for your application.

 Note that we used `myservice@'%'` as user name.
 This generally allows access from everywhere (`%`).
 Our firewall rules make sure that MySQL is only reachable via the SRV interface and only from other VMs in the *same* resource group.
-See {ref}`firewall` for details.
+See [firewall](../../infrastructure/networking/firewall.md#firewall) for details.

 ### Apache / FPM